The royal palaces will close temporarily

 This decision applies from 21 March until further notice, depending on ongoing developments.
 As before, pre-booked group tours, talks and other programme activities are cancelled.

 “This is a safety precaution in view of the development of coronavirus,” explains Governor of the Royal Palaces Staffan Larsson.
 “The situation means that it is impossible for us to carry out public operations at the royal palaces.
 We are monitoring developments, and look forward to welcoming our visitors back as soon as possible.
 In the meantime, we will be working to make our exhibitions and palaces more accessible via our digital channels.
-The royal parks will also remain open, unless we announce otherwise.”
+Royal Djurgården and other royal parks remain open.
+They are places to experience both nature and culture, where there is plenty of room to keep a distance.”

 Pre-booked tickets for entry, tours and programme activities during the period of closure will be refunded.